Zendegi

 Zendegi is a science fiction novel by Australian author Greg Egan, first published in the United Kingdom by Gollancz in June 2010.
-It is set in Iran in the near future and deals with mapping the human brain, virtual reality and the democratization of Iran.
+It is set in Iran in the near future and deals with mapping the human brain, virtual reality and the liberalization of Iran.
 The title of the book means "life" in Persian; the name of the virtual reality system featured in the story is Zendegi-ye Behtar (زندگی بهتر), Persian for "better life".

 Zendegi was shortlisted for the 2011 Locus Award for Best Science Fiction Novel.
 It was translated into French by Pierre-Paul Durastanti and published in France by Le Bélial' in March 2012.

 Plot summary

 Part 1: 2012

 Martin Seymour is an Australian news correspondent in Iran covering the 2012 Iranian parliamentary elections.
 The elections turn out to be a sham as many of the opposition candidates are banned, but Martin remains in Iran to cover the post election protests.
 Unrest escalates and the authorities are forced to hold free elections.